The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.

 Below is the output of the above command.

-This lack of permission will prompt you to decide on “y” or “n” while deleting the directory, as shown below.
+This lack of permission will prompt you to choose “y” or “n” while deleting the directory, as shown below.

 $ rm -rf demodir/